 Grapes are an excellent fruit to incorporate into your diet.
 They’re low in calories, contain disease-fighting antioxidants, and they also contain water and fiber.
 They’re also a great source of nutrients such as vitamin A and C!
 But most importantly: grapes provide the perfect sweet treat without any guilt!

 But does this mean that eating more grapes will cause weight gain?
-The truth is that there isn’t enough evidence to answer this question conclusively – but we do know for sure that eating them can help you lose weight.
+The truth is that there isn’t enough evidence to answer this question conclusively – but we do know for sure that eating fruit can help you lose weight.
 This article will discuss how you can use nature’s sweets to help with weight loss by following some easy tips provided below.
 So read on if you want to learn more about how grapes can help you lose weight and feel better!

 How Good Are Grapes For Weight Loss?